A Brief History on Women’s Self-Defense in the United States.

 To determine the best form of Self-Defense training, it makes sense to establish the context and the environment Women in New York City typically engage, along with their related threats.

-Two types of threats:
+There are typically two types of threats:

-1. Stranger Someone unfamiliar to the victim.
+1. The Stranger - Someone unfamiliar to the victim.

 NYC SCENARIOS WHERE ASSAULTS ARE LIKELY TO OCCUR: